MicrosoftDocs/appcenter-docs/docs/diagnostics/troubleshooting.md

 **Why are all of my errors/crashes showing as affecting 100% of my users?**

 This is usually caused by enabling the App Center crashes module without also enabling the analytics module.
-The anylytics module keeps track of user sessions and without that data App Center can't determine how many overall users there are for the application.
+The analytics module keeps track of user sessions and without that data App Center can't determine how many overall users there are for the application.